jaeihn/Multilingual-Audio-Embedding-for-Keyword-Spotting/milestone_4/final_report.md

 The MSWC distributes several `.csv` files for each language dataset that details which audio files are assigned to train, dev, or test splits.
 These splits are made so that samples of the same keyword is split in a ratio of 8:1:1, as well as with an even distribution of speaker's gender [2]. `data_selection.py.py` creates a slice of the `{LANG}_splits.csv` file to only include the top selected keywords that was exported as a .txt file in the preivous step.

-In the case of multilingual (English + Chinese) embeddings, we manually combined the two `.csv` files generated by `data_selection.py` into one, and passed it onto `data_preparation.py` below.
+In the case of bilingual (English+Chinese) embeddings, we manually combined the two `.csv` files generated by `data_selection.py` into one, and passed it onto `data_preparation.py` below.

 ##### 4.1.1.2 _Pytorch Preparation_ `data_preparation.py`